-The Company issued a series of convertible note financings with certain investors beginning on November1, 2014 and ending on February 18, 2015 (the Convertible Notes), whereby a total of \$2.7 million was loaned to the Company, of which \$2.0 million was loaned in 2015.
+The Company completed a series of convertible note financings with certain investors beginning on November 1, 2014 and ending on February 18, 2015 (the Convertible Notes), whereby a total of \$2.7 million was loaned to the Company, of which \$2.0 million was loaned in 2015.
 Interest for the Convertible Notes compounded on a daily basis at a rate of 8 percent per annum.
-The Convertible Notes were converted into shares of the Company's Series A preferred stock upon close of the preferred stock financing (the Preferred Financing) on March 31, 2015.
+The Convertible Notes converted into shares of the Company's Series A preferred stock upon close of the Series A preferred stock financing on March 31, 2015.
 The conversion equaled 125% of the unpaid principal plus unpaid accrued interest on the Convertible Notes.

 At the time of their issuance, the Convertible Notes contained a conversion premium with regard to the conversion into the Series A preferred stock.
 The Company determined that the redemption feature under the Convertible Notes qualified as an embedded derivative and was separated from its debt host.
 The bifurcation of the embedded derivative from its debt host resulted in a discount to the Convertible Notes.
 The discount was amortized to interest expense over the term of the Convertible Notes using the straight-line method.
 The embedded derivative was accounted for separately on a fair market value basis.
-The Company recorded the fair value changes of the premium conversion derivative to interest expense that amounted to \$0.4 million for the six months ended June 30, 2015.
-The Convertible Notes were converted into Series A preferred stock on March 31, 2015.
+The Company recorded the fair value changes of the premium conversion derivative to interest expense that amounted to \$0.4 million for the nine months ended September 30, 2015.
+As a result of their conversion into shares of Series A preferred stock on March 31, 2015 as described above, there were no Convertible Notes outstanding as of September 30, 2016.